 The non-pneumonic form (Pontiac disease) is an acute, self-limiting influenza-like illness usually lasting 2–5 days.
 The incubation period is from a few and up to 48 hours.
 The main symptoms are fever, chills, headache, malaise and muscle pain (myalgia).
 No deaths are associated with this type of infection.

 Untreated Legionnaires’ disease usually worsens during the first week.
 In common with other risk factors causing severe pneumonia, the most frequent complications of legionellosis are respiratory failure, shock and acute kidney and multi-organ failure.
 Recovery always requires antibiotic treatment, and is usually complete, after several weeks or months.
-In rare occasions, severe progressive pneumonia or ineffective treatment for pneumonia can result brain in sequelae.
+In rare occasions, severe progressive pneumonia or ineffective treatment for pneumonia can result in brain sequelae.

-The death rate as a result of Legionnaires’ disease depends on: the severity of the disease, the appropriateness of initial anti-microbial treatment, the setting where legionella was acquired, and host factors (i.e. the disease is usually more serious in patients with immuno-suppression).
+The death rate as a result of Legionnaires’ disease depends on: the severity of the disease, the appropriateness of initial anti-microbial treatment, the setting where legionella was acquired, and host factors (for example, the disease is usually more serious in patients with immuno-suppression).
 The death rate may be as high as 40–80%in untreated immuno-suppressed patients and can be reduced to 5–30% through appropriate case management and depending on the severity of the clinical signs and symptoms.
 Overall the death rate is usually within the range of 5–10%.

 Legionnaires’ disease is often categorized as being community, travel or hospital acquired based on the type of exposure.